jhelvy/lexis/README.md

 ### How can I use this theme?

-If you’d like to use this theme, simply include the css in the YAML for your xaringan slides (see example below).
-You technically only need the line defining the css, but I put my full usual header here which also adjusts the aspect ratio and highlighting styles that I prefer.
-The `seal: false` bit drops the defaul title page - I like to make my own, like I show in my [demo slides](https://jhelvy.github.io/lexis/lexis_demo.html).
+If you’d like to use this theme, include the following in the YAML for your xaringan slides.
+The `seal: false` bit drops the defaul title page
+- I like to make my own, like I show in my [demo slides](https://jhelvy.github.io/lexis/lexis_demo.html).

     ---